MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-planning-functionality.md

 - Attention
 - Emergency

-The emergency warning is displayed in two situations:
+The emergency warning displays in two situations:

 - The inventory is negative on the planning starting date.
 - Back-dated supply or demand events exist.